-We have handpicked ten of the best places to visit in Bulgaria, starting with the nation’s capital, Sofia.
+We have handpicked some of the best places to visit in Bulgaria, including the main Bulgarian cities; starting with the nation’s capital, Sofia.
 Each has something different to offer, but all have one thing in common- they are great destinations in any season.

 The second oldest settlement in Europe, Sofia may be no grand city but certainly shines in cultural richness with a plethora of galleries, museums, parks and nightlife.

 Sprinkled with onion-domed churches, Ottoman mosques, Red Army monuments and a treasure trove of 2000-year-old Roman ruins, the modern and youthful city feels somewhat eclectic with a dash of the exotic.